 Beds and Borders

 When planting in beds and borders it is essential to first improve the soil structure and nutrient levels and the best way to do this is by incorporating plenty of well rotted organic matter.
-The best way to do this is to dig in organic Farmyard Manure and Bone Meal Root Builder.
-Add a little West + Rose, Tree and Shrub Compost & 4 Month Feed to the bottom of the planting hole.
+The best way to do this is to dig in Organic Living Green Peat Free Compost.
+Add some Tippland Multipurpose Compost with added John Innes to the bottom of the planting hole.

 Ericaceous Plants

-If you are looking to plant ericaceous plants in your borders first test your soil.
-The simplest way to do this is to use a soil testing kit available in local garden centres and DIY stores.
-For more help see our guide on How to Test your Soil.
 If your soil is acidic it means that different plants will thrive in your soil, these include most ericaceous plants such as azaleas, rhododendrons and camellias.
 If your soil is more alkaline then the ericaceous plants will struggle to grow in your garden unless you grow them in pots of ericaceous compost.
-Choose either West + Ericaceous Compost & 4 Month Feed or John Innes Ericaceous Compost.
-Both can be used in pots for containerised plants or added to beds and borders to help plants establish.
+Choose Tippland Premier Gold Ericaceous Compost.
+It can be used in pots for containerised plants or added to beds and borders to help plants establish.

 In Containers

-If you are potting Trees, Shrubs and Roses into containers, unless they are acid loving, the best option to go for is West + Rose, Tree and Shrub Compost & 4 Month Feed.
+If you are potting Shrubs and Roses into containers, unless they are acid loving, the best option is Tippland Multipurpose Compost with added John Innes.
 This is specially formulated to provide the specific nutrient requirements of these plants whilst giving superior moisture control, reducing the need for watering.
-It is also enriched with root builder for better plant establishment.
+If you are planting Bedding or Patio Plants in pots, window boxes or hanging baskets, we recommend Tippland Triple X Seaweed Compost.

 It is a good idea to add a top dressing of the appropriate compost to containers each season.
 This will provide extra nutrients to depleted reserves and combined with feeding and will help plants to thrive.